brooklynrail/brooklynrail-platform/content/events/2020/11/jordan-casteel-with-ashley-james.md

 ---
 title: Jordan Casteel with Ashley James
 summary: Painter Jordan Casteel will be in conversation with curator Ashley James of the Guggenheim.
-We'll conclude with a poetry reading.
+We'll conclude with a poetry reading from Asiya Wadud.
 people:
   - person: jordan-casteel
     event_bio: "Jordan Casteel (b.
 1989, Denver, CO) has rooted her practice in